Market

 This reserve represents the cumulative profits of the Company and the effects of remeasurement of defined benefit obligations.
 The reserve can be utilised in accordance with the provision of the Companies Act, 2013

-2) Capital Redumption Rserve:
+2) Capital Redemption Reserve:

 The capital redemption reserve may be utilised by the company, in paying up unissued shares of the company to be issued to the Share Holders of the company as fully paid bonus shares.

-Note No: 38 Segment Reporting
+Segment Reporting

-Note No: 39 Capital management
+Capital management

-The company manages its capital to ensure that it will be able to continue as going concern while maximising the return The capital structure of the company consists of net debt (borrowings as detailed in notes No. 17 & 23 offset by cash The company is not subject to any externally imposed capital requirements.
+The company manages its capital to ensure that it will be able to continue as going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.

 b) Valuation Methodology